-Degrees offered: Master of Business Administration (MBA); Master of Nonprofit Management (MNM); Master of Public Administration (MPA); Master of Science in Business Analytics (MSBA); and PhD in Management and Public Service.
+Degrees offered: Master of Business Administration (MBA); Master of Management and Leadership (MML); Master of Nonprofit Management (MNM); Master of Public Administration(MPA); Master of Science in Business Analytics (MSBA); and PhD in Management and Public Service.
 Joint master's and juris doctor degrees (in collaboration with the Mitchell Hamline School of Law), sequential degrees, and dual master's degrees are offered as well.